Are Crickets In Las Vegas Dangerous?

 How To Prevent Crickets

-Thankfully, you can take some easy steps around your Las Vegas property to keep crickets out.
+Thankfully, you can take some easy steps around your residential or commercial Las Vegas property to keep crickets out.
 Some cricket prevention tips you should try include:

 Keeping lights off: Crickets are highly attracted to bright lights.
 Shutting off your outdoor lights as much as possible can reduce the number of crickets and other insects around your property.
 You can also try switching to a yellow bulb or sodium vapor lamp to keep lights on but crickets out.